cbeauhilton/beauhilton.com/site/posts/claude-notes.md

 but most of the time I can just order the CBC and go on my merry way.

 \* ha, "token."
 There's an LLM dad joke for ya.

+P.S.
+I asked Claude to write a blog post summarizing my experience and including the prompts and outputs.
+It mostly sucked and needed a complete rewrite.
+But then again, I didn't try very hard on the prompt.
+I've tried asking it to write insurance request letters (e.g. for the FDG-PET CT, which sometimes gets rejected out of hand even though it's 2024), consult request letters, consult response letters, and patient summary letters.
+Those were all pretty good, minimal tweaking needed.